DylanMunyard/pi-setup-notes/k3s/teamcity-server/README.md

 To push the image to Dockerhub:
 `docker push dylanmunyard/teamcity-server:arm`

+## Configure server
+- Choose MySQL as the database provider.
+Download the JDBC driver as instructed.
+- Enter `my-sql.my-sql.svc.cluster.local:18888` as the connection string
+- Enter `teamcity-server`.
+Needs to be a blank database created beforehand.

 ## Observations
 I think Java uses JIT, because for the first few minutes TC is using up all four cores at 100%.